hannespetur/TTP/README.md

 # My TTP program in action
 ## Prerequisites

 The code is written and tested on Python 2.7 on Ubundu 14.04 (Trusty Tahr).
 It should of course run on other platforms as well.
-No external modules were used.
+The only external module used was [Requests](http://docs.python-requests.org/en/latest/).

 ## Help